geicibarham/Coffee-Parenting/README.md

 ## <p align="center">**CHALLENGES & SUCCESSES**</p>
 ***
 ### Challenges:
-* Consistancy in the names of endpoints for the front and back end.
+* Consistency in the names of endpoints for the front and back end.
 * React state managenment.
 * Using GraphQL for the first time.
+* GraphQl returning with a 200 status, but there were errors.

 ### Successes:
 * Taking all errors as learning opportunities.